 In any case, the CH-148 has a Telephonics AN/APS-143B search radar, in a drum radome under the forward fuselage; an infrared imaging turret under the nose; a dipping sonar / sonar buoy system; an "electronic support measures (ESM)" system to locate and classify radio emitters; and a defensive countermeasures suite.
 They have pylons outboard of the sponsons to carry munitions, it seems with only homing torpedoes qualified at the outset.
 It is likely that they will also be able to handle pintle-mounted machine guns, but no details on that issue have been released.

-The CH-148 has, at least in principle, inflight refueling capability.
+The CH-148 has inflight refueling capability.
 Given that the CH-148s will be used for SAR operations in hostile oceanic climes, they are also fitted with inflatable flotation gear, as well as two inflatable life rafts with a capacity of 15 personnel each.
 All in all, the CH-148 seems like an impressive rotorcraft -- but given its sophisticated operational kit, it's not too surprising that what was apparently seen as an "off the shelf" helicopter at the outset turned out to be more like a machine built to custom specification.
-It seems the program has finally stabilized, with at least six interim "Block 1" machines to be delivered in 2015, and all 28 CH-148s to be operational in "Block 2" configuration by 2021.BACK_TO_TOP
+The program has finally stabilized, with six interim "Block 1" machines having been delivered in 2015, and all 28 CH-148s to be operational in "Block 2" configuration by 2021.BACK_TO_TOP

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.